WrtApp/Writeapp/README.md

 notebook: my notebook
 ---

-This is the content of mynote
+This is the content of my note

 ```